* U.S. manufacturing gains offset weak overseas data

 * Investors see potential stock gains despite U.S. budget cuts

-* Chesapeake shares off after SEC escalates investigation
+* Chesapeake shares drop after SEC escalates investigation

-NEW YORK, March 1 (Reuters) - U.S. stocks edged higher on Friday as strong economic figures more than offset growth concerns out of China and Europe and as investors shrugged off expected across-the-board U.S. goverment spending cuts.
+NEW YORK, March 1 (Reuters) - U.S. stocks advanced modestly on Friday, leaving the S&P 500 with slight gains in a volatile week as strong economic data overshadowed growth concerns in China and Europe and let investors discount the impact of expected U.S. government spending cuts.

-Stocks opened sharply lower as Asian factories slowed and European output fell, but most of the losses disappeared after a report showed U.S. manufacturing activity expanded last month at its fastest clip in 20 months.
+Stocks opened sharply lower for the session as Asian factories slowed and European output fell, but most of the losses evaporated after a report showed U.S. manufacturing activity expanded last month at its fastest clip in 20 months.

-U.S. consumer confidence also rose in February as Americans turned more optimistic about the job market.
+U.S. consumer sentiment also rose in February as Americans turned more optimistic about the job market.

-With government budget cuts set to begin on Friday, President Barack Obama blamed Republicans for failure to reach a compromise to avert the cuts, known as sequester.
-Investors, who have had plenty of time to prepare, appeared not too worried about the immediate impact.
+With $85 billion in government budget cuts set to begin, President Barack Obama blamed Republicans for failure to reach a compromise to avert the cuts, known as sequester.
+But the stock market appeared to have already priced in the failure by legislators to reach an agreement.

-Equities continue to attract investors in an environment of low interest rates due to an accommodative monetary policy.
+The low interest rates due to the Federal Reserve's accommodative monetary policy have helped equities continue to attract investors.
 The Dow is less than 1 percent away from its all-time intraday high of 14,198.10.
 Declines have been shallow and short-lived, with investors jumping in to buy on dips.

-Intuitive Surgical jumped 8.3 percent to $552.18 after Cantor Fitzgerald analyst Jeremy Feffer upgraded the stock, saying the more than 11 percent slide in the stock on Thursday was a gross overreaction to a news report.
+Intuitive Surgical jumped 8.5 percent to $553.40 after Cantor Fitzgerald analyst Jeremy Feffer upgraded the stock, saying the stock's slide of more than 11 percent on Thursday was a gross overreaction to a news report.

-Gap Inc rose 2.7 percent to $33.81 after reporting fourth-quarter earnings that beat expectations and boosting its dividend by 20 percent, while Salesforce.com Inc posted sales that beat forecasts, sending shares up 7.2 percent to $181.41.
+Gap Inc rose 2.9 percent to $33.87 after the clothing retailer reported fourth-quarter earnings that beat expectations and boosting its dividend by 20 percent, while Salesforce.com Inc posted sales that beat forecasts, driving its stock up 7.6 percent to $182.